I did a lot of coding and design challenges during my recent job search! A lot a lot. And I have some thoughts about them.

 - Does the candidate understand various technical concepts at the level you’d expect given their experience?
 This includes topics like concurrency, serialization, REST APIs, etc.

 I very strongly question whether you can learn any of these things from a live coding challenge.
 There are several reasons for this.

 These sorts of exercises are ridiculously artificial, with very little resemblance to real-world work.
 They take place in a high-pressure situation in a very limited time.
 Many of them also further hamper the candidate with additional constraints.

 It’s very common to do these in CoderPad (or an equivalent).
 CoderPad is hot steaming garbage and can go fork itself.
 It’s like a half-assed version of an IDE from 20+ years ago.
 It has very little customization, no code completion, and is very different from most developers’ preferred environments.
 Even I, a dinosaur who will have Emacs pried out of my cold dead hands, have finally started used using LSP mode to turn Emacs into a proper IDE.

 Why do companies use this tool?
 I don’t know.
 Looking at the feature list, it doesn’t seem like it does anything all that amazing.
-Pretty much every company was using used Zoom for interviews, and you can share your screen with Zoom.
+Pretty much every company was using Zoom for interviews, which let syou share your screen.
 CoderPad does let the interviewer type as well, but there are solutions to that, like the VS Code Live Share extension or the Chrome Remote Desktop extension.